tomato42/tls13-spec/draft-ietf-tls-tls13.md

 [[TODO: IANA Considerations.]]

-##### Known Key Extension
+##### Known Configuration Extension

-The known configuration extension allows the client to indicate that it already knows the server's cryptographic key (either a DH share or a pre-shared key).
+The known configuration extension allows the client to indicate that it already knows either the server's cryptographic key (either a DH share or a pre-shared key) or the server's entire state.
 In the case of a DH share, this extension allows the omission of the server certificate and signature, with three potential benefits:

 - Shortening the handshake because the certificate may be large.